TRT Global - US lifts ban on Kiev using long-range missiles on Russian soil

 US lifts ban on Kiev using long-range missiles on Russian soil

-Alarm warnings are sounding.
-As the White House lifts restrictions on Ukraine using American missiles to strike deep into Russian territory, there are fears of starting World War Three.
-Those sentiments were voiced by a Russian senator and Donald Trump's eldest son.
-Joe Biden has authorised the move, but his successor will enter the White House in two months' time, and President Trump's attitude towards Russia's war in Ukraine may be different.
-Neil Giardino reports.
+The signs of alarm have been immediate.
+As the White House lifts restrictions on Ukraine using American missiles to strike inside Russian territory, there are warnings of World War Three.
+Those words have been spoken by a Russian senator and Donald Trump's eldest son.
+Joe Biden has authorized the move, but his successor will enter the White House in two months' time, and president Trump's attitude towards Moscow's war on its neighbour may be different.
+Shadia Edward Dashti begins our coverage.

-US lifts ban on Kiev using long-range missiles on Russian soil / Others

 Explore